Permitted material under Part 61

 - Any exam-permitted publication not listed here – no tag permitted

 Page tags must not carry more than just the topic headings of the page or section.
 These must be in the English language.
-Tags must not include notes or markings such as formulae, explanatory notes, cross-referencing with other pages of same publications or other publications, sketches, diagrams, paste-on materials and training aide memoires.
+Tags must not include notes or markings such as formulae, explanatory notes, cross-referencing with other pages of the same or other publications, sketches, diagrams, paste-on materials and training aide memoires.

 Airservices or Jeppesen produced section dividers, including A – Z dividers, are not considered as page tags.